together-science/symtype/CONTRIBUTING.md

 The `/core/testing.ts` file contains test cases that are used to make sure that bugs are not introduced as new features are added (regression).

-Adding or updating test cases can be very helpful to improve symtype's quality.
+Adding or updating test cases can be very helpful to improve SymType's quality.
 Submit an issue indicating what you'd like to work on, and a pull request when you have it ready.
 Test cases should follow the TAP (Test Anything Protocol) format.